A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Examples of the library's usage for analysis

-The procedure to model language variations and compute their similarity was to create a vocabulary with words and bi-grams (of words) of 180 days selected randomly from January 1st, 2019 to July 14th, 2020.
-The vocabulary was created for each Spanish-speaking country.
-Once the vocabulary is obtained, the Jaccard similarity is used to measure all the pairs' similarity.
-The preceding process creates a similarity matrix transformed with Principal Components Analysis (PCA) to depict each country in a plane.

-Figure~\ref{fig:similarity-all} depicts all Spanish-speaking countries; it can be observed that the most different country is Equatorial Guinea (GQ), it is worth to mention that Equatorial Guinea has three official languages, namely Spanish, French, and Portuguese.

-Complementing this information, Figure \ref{fig:similarity-zoom} shows a zoom of the countries without Equatorial Guinea.
-From the figure, it can be observed that Mexico (MX) is closest to Honduras (HN) than to Guatemala (GT), which share a border.
-Argentina and Uruguay can be seen as a cluster; these countries share a border and are south of the continent.
-On the other hand, there is another cluster formed by Colombia (CO), Panama (PA), and Peru (PE).
-Geographically, Colombia in the middle between Panama and Peru.
-Another cluster is composed of Costa Rica (CR) and Nicaragua (NI), and close to this cluster is Paraguay, which is South America country.
-The rest of the countries cannot be seen as belonging to a cluster, and the one more different is Cuba in this figure.
-This experiment confirms that geographic boundaries are important when we spoke of language similarities.
-This and other interesting questions could be answered using the \emph{text models} library.
+Figure \ref{fig:similarity} depicts all Spanish-speaking countries; it can be observed that the most different country is Cuba (CU), which is also one of the countries where less information is retrieved from Twitter.
+From the figure, it can be observed that Mexico (MX) is closest to Panama (PA), Honduras (HN) and Guatemala (GT).
+Argentina (AR) and Uruguay (UY) can be seen as a cluster; these countries share a border and are located in the southern of South America.
+On the other hand, there is another cluster formed by Peru (PE), and Ecuador (EC) close to these is Colombia (CO).
+Another cluster is composed of El Salvador (SV), Venezuela (VE), and Dominican Republic (DO).
+This last cluster is not geographically related.
+The rest of the countries cannot be seen as belonging to a cluster.
+This experiment confirms that geographic boundaries are important when speaking of language similarities.
+This and other exciting questions could be answered using the \emph{text models} library and the provided data.